shivamv003/Audio_Aura-musicplayer/README.md

 1. Clone the repository to your local machine using Git: git clone https://github.com/shivamv003/Audio_Aura-musicplayer.git
-2. Navigate to the project directory: cd audio-aura
-3. Open the `musicplayer.html` file in your preferred web browser or code editor to start using Audio Aura.
+2. Open the `musicplayer.html` file in your preferred web browser or code editor to start using Audio Aura.

 ## Features